 UCF encourages international travel in the pursuit of our global strategy and academic mission while aiming to make those travels as safe as possible.
 To this end, UCF constantly monitors global health, safety, and security information.
 In accordance with UCF Policy, Florida statutes, and U.S. law, certain destinations have been identified as “restricted”.

 Regardless of destination, all faculty, staff, and students are asked to register their university sponsored international travel prior to departure.
 This registration entitles the traveler to automatic enrollment in the Accident/Sickness insurance policy, access to travel assistance services, and allows administrators to quickly locate travelers when an emergency occurs.
-Travel can be registered with UCF Abroad.
+Travel can be registered here.